 Don’t waste your time surfing all the wrong equipment!

 Using an advanced volume calculator like our Board Engine will take into consideration many of the variables needed to determine what type of equipment you should be looking for, helping to set you in the right direction.

 The tools are out there to dial in your ideal board or boards - everyone should have a quiver!

-Combine this with some common sense, experience, as well as your shapers knowledge to help determine construction, etc and you will be well on your way to building the quiver of your dreams.
+Combine this with some common sense, experience, as well as your shapers knowledge and you'll be well on your way to building the quiver of your dreams.